avoidwork/abaaso/README.md

 ### REST
 Hypermedia As The Engine Of Application State (HATEOAS) can be enabled by setting abaaso.state.header to a custom HTTP header, which triggers stateful binding.
 Listeners for all states must be set before the initial URI is retrieved.

+URIs are treated as Objects via String representations.
+This means the HTTP verbs are available as methods, including jsonp()!

 ### API Documention